byu-cs-236-classroom-templates/project-1/README.md

 ## Pass-off and Submission

 The minimum standard for this project is **bucket 80**.
 That means that if all the tests pass in all buckets up to and including bucket 80, then the next project can be started safely.
+You can run each bucket from the testing pane or with `pytest` on the command line.
+Passing everything up to and including `test_passoff_80.py` is the minimum requirement to move on to the next project.

-The Project 1 submission follows that of Project 0:
+The Project 1 submission:

   * Commit your solution on the master branch
   * Push the commit to GitHub -- that should trigger the auto-grader
-  * Goto [learningsuite.byu.edu](https://learningsuite.byu.edu) at _Assignments_ &rarr; _Projects_ &rarr; _Project 1_ to submit your GitHub ID and Project 1 URL for grading.
+  * Goto [learningsuite.byu.edu](https://learningsuite.byu.edu) at _Assignments_ &rarr; _Projects_ &rarr; _Project 1_ to submit the following:
+    1. your GitHub ID and Project 1 URL for grading.
+    1. your docstring discussing how you prompted the AI to generate the code and how you determined the quality and correctness of the code.
+    1. a screen shot showing no issues with `mypy`, `ruff check`, and `ruff format`.
-  * Goto the Project 1 URL, find the green checkmark or red x, and click it to confirm the auto-grader score matches the pass-off results from your system.
+  * Confirm on the GitHub Actions pane that the pass-off tests passed, or alternatively, goto the Project 1 URL, find the green checkmark or red x, and click it to confirm the auto-grader score matches the pass-off results from your system.

 ### Branches